Zong massacre: King's Bench appeal

 The insurers applied to the Earl of Mansfield to have the previous verdict set aside and for the case to be tried again.
 A hearing was held at the Court of King's Bench in Westminster Hall on 21–22 May 1783, before Mansfield and two other King's Bench judges, Mr Justice Buller and Mr Justice Willes.
-The Solicitor General, John Lee, appeared on behalf of the Zong's owners, as he had done previously in the Guildhall trial.
-Granville Sharp was also in attendance, together with a secretary he had hired to take a written record of the proceedings.
+The solicitor-general, John Lee, appeared on behalf of the Zong's owners, as he had done previously in the Guildhall trial.
+Sharp was also in attendance, together with a secretary he had hired to take a written record of the proceedings.